-The first physical adaptation is performed by the limited area model (LAM) ALADIN which operates over western Europe (Figure 1a).
+The first physical adaptation is performed by the limited area model (LAM) ALADIN which operates over western Europe (Figure 1).
 This models performs a dynamical adaptation of the IFS forecasts using a higher horizontal resolution of 7.5 km.
 Objective scores have been computed for the surface parameters measured by European surface stations and compared to the IFS forecasts.
-The rms is improved for the temperature at 2m AGL with a reduction between 10 % to 20 % depending on the lead time (Figure 1b).
+The rms is improved for the temperature at 2m AGL with a reduction less than 5 % depending on the lead time (Figure 2).
 This improvement is likely due to the more detailed orography and to a different turbulence and soil scheme.
-It is reduced to 10 % for wind at 10 m AGL and the results are comparable for the relative humidity at 2m AGL.
+The rmse for wind at 10 m AGL and relative humidity at 2m AGL are comparable.